PDCbc/queries/README.md

     |-- directives/  # contains directives for each query
         |-- PDC-001_population.json
     └── test/        # Contains the test framework for unit testing queries.
+	|-- data_processor # contains functions to be used by the test framework to pre-process the data, useful for managing date offsets.
         ├── data/    # Contains test data (json) for a unit test, names of test files should match query name.
         │   ├── PDC-001_population-1.json
         ├── exception.js